RaffiBienz/skidroad_finder/README.md

 Rscript ./src/main.R
 ```

 Interim results per forest delineation element are saved in the wd folder.
 The final products over the whole area of interest are saved in the results folder.
 The final segmentation mask is saved as raster dataset (tif).
 The vectorized segmentation mask is saved as a shapefile (shp).
+Use a GIS to visualize the results.

 ### Docker
 Alternatively to the above setup, you can also use the Dockerfile provided.
 Set the python path in Config.R to "python" (default value), open a command prompt, cd into the root folder and execute: